dib-lab/dibsi/instructor-training.md

 On campus housing is not available for this workshop; see [venue information](VENUE.html) for alternatives.

-The workshop will start on Monday at 9am, and end at 3pm on Friday.
+The workshop will start on Monday 9am, and end at 5pm on Tuesday.
-The planned schedule during the week is 9am-3pm each day, 3-5pm Mon / Wed and 7-9pm on Tu and Th.
-Please plan on attending the entire time.

 ----